llir/document/docs/user-guide/control.md

 }
 ```

 For every case, we generate a block, then we can jump to target.
 Then we put statements into case blocks.
 Finally, we generate switch for the input block.
-Notice that, switch instruction of LLVM won't generate `break` automatically, you can use the same trick in previous section **If** to generate auto leave block for each case(Go semantic), or record leave block and introduces break statement(C semantic).
+Notice that, switch instruction of LLVM won't generate `break` automatically, you can use the same trick in the previous section **If** to generate auto leave block for each case(Go semantic), or record leave block and introduces break statement(C semantic).
 Now let's test it:

 ```go
 f := ir.NewFunc("foo", types.Void)